What training methods are used?

 When is payment due?

-Payment needs to be made prior to commencement of training.
-Each year membership needs to be renewed and block fees need to be paid prior to commencement of the block.
+Payment needs to be made prior to commencement of each training term.
+Each year membership needs to be renewed in January.

 How long do the classes go for?